SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/java-test-coverage.md

 ## Adjust your setup

-To enable coverage you need to:
+To enable coverage, you need to:

 * Adjust your build process so that JaCoCo report generation step runs _before_ the SonarScanner step.
 * Make sure that JacCoCo writes its report file to a defined path in the build environment.